SYNQ-Technologies/public-docs/docs/radio/ai-data-flows.md

 - We do not use your data to train AI models or voice models.
 - We do not sell your data.
 - We do not share your data with third parties.
+- We do not use your data for any purpose other than providing and supporting the SYNQ Radio service for your organization.

 ## Fine-Tuned Speech-to-Text Models